owenmartincs/Undergraduate-Work-Samples/Python/README.md

-This repository contains a Python notebook I created during my time with Dr. Joao Alves at the Radcliffe Institute for Advanced Study at Harvard University.
+This repository contains a Python notebook I created during my time with Dr. João Alves at the Radcliffe Institute for Advanced Study at Harvard University.

 Run in Google Colab, it requests read and write